• Webinars

 }

-// Create a query which will be executed on the data set
+// Create a query that will be executed on the dataset

 // Use the Fully Qualified Name (FQN) of your own custom class